-- Approves a comprehensive Census Outreach effort including: - Adopts \$50 million of funding proposed in January Budget and the \$3.8 million proposed in the May Revision. - Approves proposed provisional language allowing the administration to request additional resources for the census mid-year, but remove the \$22.5 million cap on that request. - Adds an additional \$30 million above the May Revision for Census Outreach for the following activities: - \$5 million for the Statewide to translate materials into other languages, to supplement regional efforts. - \$2 million of additional funding for K-12-focused Census educational programs so that schools have a robust curriculum and material during the 2019-20 school year. - \$5 million for additional Bay Area county census outreach efforts. - \$5 million for Los Angeles County census outreach efforts. - \$13 million for additional community-based outreach efforts. - Approves resources for the California Housing and Population Sample Enumeration but delay the survey until at least August 2020, to reduce competition for resources and attention between these two different efforts. - Adopts Placeholder Trailer Bill Language to require the Complete Count Committee to report on various milestones to the Legislature prior to quarterly meetings. - Approves \$10 million and 10 positions for the Office of Digital Innovation, this action also included language to establish this new office. - Continues \$200,000 for one position to continue its Performance Improvement and Data-Driven Management initiatives - Approves 1.0 position and \$241,000 General Fund in 2019-20 to administer the provisions of Assembly Bill 2658 (Calderon, Chapter 875, Statutes of 2018).
+- Approves a comprehensive Census Outreach effort including: - Adopts \$50 million of funding proposed in January Budget and the \$3.8 million proposed in the May Revision. - Adds an additional \$30 million above the May Revision for Census Outreach, including \$2 million of additional funding for K-12-focused Census educational programs so that schools have a robust curriculum and material during the 2019-20 school year. - Approves resources for the California Housing and Population Sample Enumeration. - Approves \$10 million and 50 positions for the Office of Digital Innovation, this action also included language to establish this new office. - Continues \$200,000 for one position to continue its Performance Improvement and Data-Driven Management initiatives - Approves 1.0 position and \$241,000 General Fund in 2019-20 to administer the provisions of Assembly Bill 2658 (Allen, Chapter 875, Statutes of 2018).
 This bill requires the Secretary of GovOps to appoint a working group and evaluate the uses of blockchain technology in state government and California business.